DominickDeJesus/supply-check-server/readme.md

 npm install
 ```

-Sing up for a twilio account and go to the developer console.
+Sign up for a twilio account and go to the developer console.

 https://www.twilio.com/login